matrix-io/matrix-creator-android-things/README.md

 ### Firmware installation

 **NOTE: (only for MATRIXCreator, for MATRIX Voice skip this step)**

+**IMPORTANT:** Please, note that these samples are not necessarily the easiest way because the Android Things source code and documentation have not been published or completed and have some platform [issues](https://github.com/androidthings/sample-simplepio/issues/2)

 For now you can test MATRIX Creator with Google Things, for this we need FPGA burner running from root privileges, for it please follow next steps: